spur237/realestate_project/readme.md

 ## Author name
 spur237

-project name
+## project name
-this is a week 2 project in Moringa School about street food website and its special dishes which is displayed.
+This project is about a real estate

 Description of program
 This project aims at advertising the street food and its speciall dishes which it offers.It also entise people to eat together to enjoy the meals there.